Evaluation Of Safety, Tolerability, And Effectiveness Of INZ-701 In Adults With ENPP1 Deficiency

 Exclusion Criteria:

-• In the opinion of the Investigator, presence of any clinically significant disease (outside of those considered associated with the diagnosis of ENPP1 Deficiency) that precludes study participation or may confound interpretation of study results, including known uncontrolled cardiovascular, thyroid, or unrelated connective tissue, bone, mineral, lipid, or muscle disease.
+• In the opinion of the Investigator and/or Sponsor, presence of any clinically significant disease (outside of those considered associated with the diagnosis of ENPP1 Deficiency) that precludes study participation or may confound interpretation of study results.

-• Known intolerance to INZ-701 or any of its excipient.
+• Known intolerance to INZ-701 or any of its excipients.

 Participating Mayo Clinic locations